 Case on coverage of release of US pastor

-Uludağ and then Cumhuriyet reporter Duygu Güvenç were charged with “denigrating the judicial organs of the state” under Article 301 of the Turkish Criminal Code (TCK) for their reports on the release under house arrest of Pastor Andrew Craig Brunson, a US citizen, in July 2018 after public statements from the US President Donald Trump calling for his release.
+Uludağ and former Cumhuriyet reporter Duygu Güvenç were charged with “denigrating the judicial organs of the state” under Article 301 of the Turkish Criminal Code (TCK) for their reports on the release under house arrest of Pastor Andrew Craig Brunson, a US citizen, in July 2018 after public statements from US President Donald Trump calling for his release.

 Brunson was arrested and placed in pre-trial detention in December 2016 and was charged with “espionage” and “aiding a terrorist organization without being its member” on the basis of his alleged ties with the PKK and what authorities call the Fethullahist Terrorist Organization (FETÖ).
 In October 2018, Brunson’s house arrest was also ended and his travel ban was lifted, following which he left Turkey for the US.

 The indictment, which charged Uludağ and Güvenç under Article 301 for the content of their reports on the release of Brunson, was completed on 1 October 2018.
-First court hearing was held on 20 December 2018 at the Istanbul 2nd Criminal Court of First Instance.
+The first hearing was held on 20 December 2018 at the Istanbul 2nd Criminal Court of First Instance.
 Uludağ told the court that political developments corroborated his conclusions in his reports and denied his reports contained any insult against judicial organs of the state.
 He also presented a written defense statement.

 The prosecutor took the acquittal decision to a regional court of appeal on 28 October 2020 on procedural and substantial grounds.
 The case is still pending before the regional court.

 Trial over report on ISIS Ankara attack trial